 California Vote Counting—What To Expect

-SACRAMENTO – County elections officials are hard at work continuing to count ballots from the November 8, 2016 General Election.
+SACRAMENTO - County elections officials are hard at work continuing to count ballots from the June 5, 2018, Statewide Direct Primary Election.
 County elections officials have up to 30 days after Election Day to complete their extensive tallying, auditing, and certification work (known as the “official canvass”).
 The frequency of updated results varies by county.

-County elections officials must report their final results to the Secretary of State for presidential electors by December 6, 2016 and all other offices by December 9, 2016.
-The Secretary of State will certify the results of the presidential electors to the Governor by December 10, 2016, and will certify the results of all other offices by December 16, 2016.
+County elections officials must report their final results to the Secretary of State by July 6.
+The Secretary of State will certify the results to the Governor by July 13, 2018.

-California’s county elections officials have already processed and counted 9.96 million ballots from the November 8, 2016 General Election.
+California’s county elections officials have already processed and counted 4.18 million ballots from the June 5, 2018, Statewide Direct Primary Election.
 County elections officials report to the Secretary of State’s office estimates of the number of outstanding ballots they still have to process.
-This first unprocessed ballots report will be published Thursday, November 10, 2016.

 Voting by mail has increased significantly in recent years and while most vote-by-mail ballots arrive on or before Election Day, many arrive after.
-State law as of 2014 requires that vote-by-mail ballots postmarked on or before Election Day and received by county elections officials no later than 3 days after Election Day must be processed.
-The third day after this election is Friday November 11—which is Veterans Day, a federal holiday.
-Therefore, the deadline for counties to receive VBM ballots, which were postmarked on or before Election Day, is Monday, November 14.
+State law requires that vote-by-mail ballots postmarked on or before Election Day and received by county elections officials no later than 3 days after Election Day must be processed.
+The third day after this election is Friday, June 8.

 In California, provisional ballots serve as a fail-safe method of ensuring all voters who show up to the polls can cast a ballot.